Getting a New Puppy?

 Getting a New Puppy for the First Time?

-Cocker Spaniel puppies are so cute, and it's all too easy to get carried away in the moment.
-However, have you stopped to consider what's really involved?
+Cocker Spaniel puppies are so cute and cuddly, so getting carried away in the moment is too easy.
+However, have you stopped to consider what's involved before taking the plunge?

 Cocker Spaniels (like all dogs) are a big responsibility!